The Jawun secondment: Tree change for a worthy cause

 Kaiela Arts was established in 2006 and has a rich Indigenous heritage in the Kaiela Dungala (Goulburn Murray) region, providing an important space for artists and the community to connect with art and culture.
 The gallery represents more than 80 artists and offers support through training and mentoring programs.
 As a result, some artists have won prestigious awards and have sold their works to private and public collections.

 'My secondment with Jawun was one of the most rewarding things I've done.
 I was presented with the challenge of deploying my skillset, as an art curator, in a completely foreign environment to support a community of talented Indigenous artists.

 'Size certainly doesn't matter when it comes to this little gallery as things are booming with many different projects, including a fashion line of garments and accessories.'

 Our partnership with Jawun

 Jawun means 'friend' in the Kuku Yalanji language of Queensland's Mossman Gorge and its logo represents Indigenous markings for a meeting place or camp fire.
-Together they reflect Jawun's vision of bringing together corporate, government, philanthropic and Indigenous organisations to support the capabilities of Aboriginal and Torres Strait Islander people across the country.
+Together they reflect Jawun's vision of bringing together corporate, government, philanthropic and Indigenous organisations to support the capabilities of Aboriginal and Torres Strait Islander organisations and communities across the country.